 It’s not the art or artist I object to–how could I when Chihuly wears a black eye patch?
 I object to people’s reactions to art.
 I should qualify that by saying their pretentious reactions to art, including the usual hyperbole found in descriptions of the art.

-Earlier this week, I went to the botanical garden for inspiration in writing the latest Bobby Bronco set (I’m not making this up) and sat down on a bench adjacent to Chihuly’s sun.
+Earlier this week, I went to the botanical garden for inspiration in writing the latest Bobby Bronco set and sat on a bench near Chihuly’s sun.
 As people passed by on their way to the Enid A. Haupt Conservatory, they stopped to marvel at the yellow orb.
-To accuse them of worshiping it would be an exaggeration, but they certainly fawned over it.
+To accuse them of worshiping it would be unkind, but they certainly fawned over it.
 There was a lot of oohing and aahing that, again, I found embarrassing.
 At one point, a group stopped to oogle and drool not two feet from where I sat.

 Back in 1995, Carl Sagan warned of the “dumbing down” of America and that, with our “critical faculties in decline,” we will soon become “unable to distinguish between what feels good and what’s true.”
 In 1919, immediately following the Great War, W.B.
 Yeats wrote that “anarchy is loosed upon the world.”
 It is tempting to think that both men were right.

 Then again, it’s possible that postmodern art and the larger movement it represents could be more “realistic” than traditional art, because they recognize what Yeats did not: that anarchy has always existed.
 If true, then this could all just be a matter of taste, de gustibus non disputandum, as in there’s no accounting for it.
 Luminous or otherwise.